Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 You’ve just learned a lot about how to name online training!
 The main takeaway is to go for something short and memorable.

-Remember, you’re not writing an article title or a headline, and sometimes book titles really don’t even translate into the best course names.
+Remember, you’re not writing an article title or a headline, and sometimes book titles don’t even translate into the best course names.
 So use the strategies outlined for you here to create a great course name.

 Start building your brand by carefully considering your training program name.
 Get your course or next training program launched and ready to sell!